How Much Does an Electric Bike Weigh?

 But the exact weight depends on the bike’s brand, material, size of the motor, and battery.

-Compared to a traditional bike, e-cargo bikes have a longer wheelbase, a sturdy frame, and a larger cargo area.
 Most standard models are heavier than ordinary bikes because they have powerful motors, larger batteries, and specialized cargo racks/baskets/trailers.

 A few good examples of ultimate e-cargo bikes include the Rad Power Bikes RadWagon 4 and Aventon Abound which have a maximum load capacity of 350 pounds (159 kg) and 330 pounds (150 kg), respectively.

 On average, an e-cargo bike weighs between 60 to 100 pounds (27-45 kg), depending on its size and maximum load capacity.
-Even so, some models have extra components and accessories that make them heavier.
+Even so, some models have extra components and accessories that make them even heavier.

 On average, an electric all-terrain bike weighs between 50 and 70 pounds (23-32 kg).